The Marsh King's Daughter: Plot

-Helena tells Stephen she has to do something but can’t tell him what; she buys supplies and then drives into the wilderness.
-Helena makes her way to her childhood cabin in the wilderness and finds it abandoned.
-Jacob shows up and repeatedly calls Helena “Little Shadow,” the nickname he gave her, and reveals he never stopped keeping track of her.
-Jacob is upset not to have met Marigold, and he explains he wants to take Helena and Marigold to Canada to be a family again, as their life in the wild was perfect.
+When Helena travels to her abandoned childhood cabin, Jacob shows up, revealing he never stopped tracking her.
+Angered not to have met Marigold, he explains he wants to take Helena and Marigold to Canada to be a family again.
 Helena explains she has a new family and remembers the time she saw Jacob attempt to drown Beth for trying to escape.
-Jacob says he did not kidnap Beth, but instead, they had run away together, and everything Helena has been told is a lie.
-Helena insists this is the end of their story and asks Jacob to leave her and her family alone; he agrees, and they hug goodbye.
+Jacob says that they had simply run away together, but Helena does not believe him.
+She asks Jacob to leave her and her family alone; he agrees and they hug goodbye.

-Back at the cabin, Helena finds Clark, who has followed her.
-She confesses to him that Jacob was there but is now gone, but Jacob reappears, shoots and kills Clark, then throws and traps Helena in a pit.
+Helena finds Clark, who followed her.
+She confesses to him that Jacob was there, but is now gone.
+Jacob reappears, kills Clark, and traps Helena.
 Jacob leaves, saying he will get Marigold so they can be a family.
-Helena manages to escape and retrieves Jacob’s hidden hunting rifle from the cabin.
-She tracks Jacob as he escapes in a canoe down the river and shoots him out of the canoe.
-Helena continues to stalk Jacob through the wilderness, using Jacob’s lessons as guidance.
-Jacob hides in the marshland and shoots Helena in the leg, then forces her to lead him to the kayak that she used to get there.
-Helena tells Jacob that she always blamed her mother for everything that happened but finally knows the truth about Jacob.
+Helena escapes and retrieves Jacob's hunting rifle from the cabin.
+She tracks Jacob as he escapes in a canoe down the river and shoots him out of it.
+Helena continues to pursue Jacob through the wilderness.
+He hides in the marshland and shoots Helena in the leg, then forces her to lead him to the kayak that she used to get there.
 Helena throws herself and Jacob off a cliff into the river, badly injuring them both.
-Helena retrieves a gun and shoots Jacob in the head just before he does the same, telling him she remembers his lesson to always protect her family.
-Helena kayaks back to civilization and her family, leaving Jacob’s body in the riverbed.
+Helena retrieves a gun and kills Jacob, telling him she remembers his lesson to always protect her family.
+Helena kayaks back to civilization and her family.

 Production

 The project was announced in February 2018, with Elle Smith and Mark L. Smith writing the screenplay for director Morten Tyldum.
 Alicia Vikander was cast in the lead role, and was also set to serve as an executive producer.

 Filming was due to begin in late July 2019, and continue through autumn, but no further developments were announced until February 2021, with Tyldum and Vikander no longer involved in the film.
 Neil Burger was now directing with Daisy Ridley cast to star, replacing Tyldum and Vikander.

 In May, Ben Mendelsohn joined the cast.
 In June 2021, Brooklynn Prince, Gil Birmingham, Caren Pistorius, and Garrett Hedlund joined the cast of the film.

 Filming began on June 7, 2021, in Kent County and the Kawartha Lakes of Ontario, Canada.
-Filming officially wrapped on August 6, 2021.
+Filming officially ended on August 6, 2021.